-- Managers do their departmental plans and possibly complete annual individual reviews.
+- Managers prepare their departmental plans and possibly complete annual individual reviews.

 Step 3: January Focus: Roll out of game plan

-- By January 15th, rollout key goals.
-Ideally this will include your long-term vision, mission and key values.
-This will give everyone the 4 basic things everyone needs to know (vision, goals, mission and values).
+- By January 15th, roll out key goals.
+Ideally this will include your long-term vision, mission and key values, giving everyone the 4 basic things they need to know (vision, goals, mission and values).
 As a group, outline the support you truly need.

 - Review the roles and mission of each position and put them into the game plan.

-- Reinforce that continuous improvement needs to be a habit in the new year and start key initiatives.
-This is critical to make continuous improvement (CI) a habit vs. doing only when problems occur.
+- Reinforce continuous improvement needs to develop habits in the new year and start key initiatives.
+It is critical to make continuous improvement (CI) a habit vs. implementing only when problems occur.